sachinkumar-official/Snaatak-Documentation/python-ci/POC README.md

 ## Introduction

 This document provides a step-by-step guide to perform dependency vulnerability scanning on Python projects using `pip-audit`.
-By identifying known vulnerabilities in project dependencies, developers can proactively address security issues and maintain the integrity of their applications.
+Finding known weaknesses in a project's dependencies allows developers to fix problems early and keep their applications safe and reliable.

+---

 ## What and Why Dependency Scanning?

-[Click here]() for a detailed and informative guide on dependency scanning with python.
+[Click here](https://github.com/Snaatak-Apt-Get-Swag/documentation/blob/SCRUM-168-sachin/Applications/CI-Design/Python%20CI%20Checks/Bugs%20analysis/Introduction/README.md) for a detailed and informative guide on dependency scanning with python.

+---

 ## Steps of Conduct

-### Prerequisites
+### Pre-requisites

 | Dependency       | Minimum Version |
 |------------------|-----------------|